The thing I feared most has come upon me. Sequel to Trick Blade Engagement.

 She had to put her hand up against the wall to stop from trampling them.
 As she looked down, she could feel the smoke inside her head, chanting, "Death!
 Death!
 Death!"

-She remembered being small and pitiful, sort of.
+She remembered being small and pitiful.
 In fact they had things far worse.
 Their training left them thorgabent, defiantly unwilling to deal with the world of their birth.
 Her head hurt to think that such creatures could survive.
 The merciful thing to do would be kill them.
 Her fists ached to do just that.

 She turned and stomped away, keeping rhythm to the ancient demon-chant in her head, equal parts comforting and revolting.
 In time to her boot steps, she muttered, "Death, death, death!"